Before connecting to our WebSocket API, ensure you have the following:

 }

-const data = await response.json();
+data = response.json()

-await database.saveWebSocketKey({
+await database.save_websocket_key(WebSocketKey(

-return data.api_key;
+return data['api_key']

-<your apikey>
+Replace <your apikey>

 or <your_key>

-with your actual WebSocket API key.
+placeholders with your actual WebSocket API key in all examples.

 # pip install requests